S-process: History

 The s-process was seen to be needed from the relative abundances of isotopes of heavy elements and from a newly published table of abundances by Hans Suess and Harold Urey in 1956.
 Among other things, these data showed abundance peaks for strontium, barium, and lead, which, according to quantum mechanics and the nuclear shell model, are particularly stable nuclei, much like the noble gases are chemically inert.
 This implied that some abundant nuclei must be created by slow neutron capture, and it was only a matter of determining how other nuclei could be accounted for by such a process.
 A table apportioning the heavy isotopes between s-process and r-process was published in the famous B2FH review paper in 1957.
 There it was also argued that the s-process occurs in red giant stars.
-In a particularly illustrative case, the element technetium, whose longest half-life is 4.2 million years, had been discovered in s-, M-, and N-type stars in 1952 by Paul W. Merrill.
-Since these stars were thought to be billions of years old, the presence of technetium in their outer atmospheres was taken as evidence of its recent creation there, probably unconnected with the nuclear fusion in the deep interior of the star that provides its power.
+In a striking confirmation, the element technetium, with no isotope having a half-life longer than 4.2 million years, had been discovered in S-type and carbon stars in 1952 by Paul W. Merrill.
+Since these stars were thought to be billions of years old, the presence of technetium in their outer atmospheres was evidence of its recent creation, with no necessary connection to the nuclear fusion in the deep interior of the star that provides its power.

 A calculable model for creating the heavy isotopes from iron seed nuclei in a time-dependent manner was not provided until 1961.
 That work showed that the large overabundances of barium observed by astronomers in certain red-giant stars could be created from iron seed nuclei if the total neutron flux (number of neutrons per unit area) was appropriate.
 It also showed that no one single value for neutron flux could account for the observed s-process abundances, but that a wide range is required.
 The numbers of iron seed nuclei that were exposed to a given flux must decrease as the flux becomes stronger.
 This work also showed that the curve of the product of neutron-capture cross section times abundance is not a smoothly falling curve, as B2FH had sketched, but rather has a ledge-precipice structure.
-A series of papers in the 1970s by Donald D. Clayton utilizing an exponentially declining neutron flux as a function of the number of iron seed exposed became the standard model of the s-process and remained so until the details of AGB-star nucleosynthesis became sufficiently advanced that they became a standard model for s-process element formation based on stellar structure models.
-Important series of measurements of neutron-capture cross sections were reported from Oak Ridge National Lab in 1965 and by Karlsruhe Nuclear Physics Center in 1982 and subsequently, these placed the s-process on the firm quantitative basis that it enjoys today.
+A series of papers in the 1970s by Donald D. Clayton utilizing an exponentially declining neutron flux as a function of the number of iron nuclei exposed became the standard model of the s-process and remained so until the details of AGB-star nucleosynthesis became sufficiently advanced that they became a standard model for s-process element formation based on stellar structure models.
+Important series of measurements of neutron-capture cross sections were reported from Oak Ridge National Lab in 1965 and by Karlsruhe Institute of Technology's Nuclear Physics Center in 1982 and subsequently, these placed the s-process on the firm quantitative basis that it enjoys today.